-- 1. Clinical: Students must notify the Administrative Assistant's office by 7: 45A.M.
+- Clinical: Students must notify the office no later than 7:45a.m.
+Emailing, Slack or faxing is not permitted.
 (201- 360-4784) if they are calling out absent for the day.
-Only Thour lateness is allowed.
+Only 1hour lateness is allowed.
 Students must inform the office of the lateness.
-Morning HALFDAY sick call out is NOT permitted. - 2.
-Class: Students should notify the office or voice mail before the start of class or written documentation of failure to communicate could follow. - 3.
-In the event a student fails to notify the program for clinical duty, a warning notice will be given noting that repeated "no call/ no show" incidents will result in reduction of the communication section in the Clinical Education Performance Evaluation grade. - 4.
+Morning HALFDAY sick call out is NOT permitted. - Class: Students should notify the office or voice mail before the start of class or written documentation of failure to communicate could follow.
+Emailing, Slack or faxing is not permitted. - 3.
+In the event a student fails to notify the program for clinical duty it will be documented; repeated behavior will result in written warning notices as well as result in reduction of the communication section in the Clinical Education Performance Evaluation grade. - 4.
 Unexcused Absences: if a student fails to notify the program regarding an absence for more than 3 consecutive days, that student will be in violation of the Code of Conduct and will be subject to disciplinary action including Dismissal from the program.